Flea Treatment in Cape Town

 When do you need a Flea Treatment

-Flea Treatments become necessary when you or your animals have excessive bites on a daily basis.
+Flea Treatments become necessary when you or your animals have excessive bites daily.

-The Flea Treatment needs to be done aggressively and on a regular basis to rid you and your animals from a re-infestation.
+The Flea Treatment needs to be done aggressively and regularly to rid you and your animals from a re-infestation.

 Numbers Speak For Themselves!

-Fleas feed on a wide variety of warm-blooded vertebrates including humans, dogs, cats, rabbits, squirrels, ferrets, rats, mice and birds.
-Fleas normally specialize in one host species or group of species, but can often feed but not reproduce on other species.
+Fleas typically feed on a wide range of warm-blooded vertebrae, such as dogs, cats, humans, rabbits, mice, birds, squirrels, and ferrets, to name a few.
+Fun fact – fleas tend to specialise in one host species or group of species.
+They can feed on other species in some cases but cannot reproduce on other species.

 Direct effects of bites

 No matter what species the flea may be reproducing on, or using as its host, they are a nuisance.
 The ‘bite’ from these pests brings about an itching sensation that causes the host to either attempt to remove the pest by biting or pecking at them or relieve the itching sensation by scratching.
 However, these pests can be a source of more than just annoyance.

 In most instances, the bite from a flea causes a somewhat raised and swollen nodule on the epidermis at the site of each bite with a single, small, puncture wound.
 For some, this leads to flea allergy dermatitis, common in cats and dogs, which is an eczematous itchy skin disease.